nicbrown1121/patient_portal/README.md

 postgres://postgres:patient-portal123@patient_db:5433

 ## Running Application
-- Create two terminals and cs into the `/patient-portal` directory.
+- Create two terminals and cd into the `/patient-portal` directory.
 In one terminal, run next using command `npm run dev`.
 In the second terminal, run server with command `node server.js`.

 ## Features: